tony-albanese/ci-project-3/README.md

 type typically provide formulas rather than chemical names.
 In addition, formulas are universal - names are not.
 Therefore, the user must enter the formula.
 There input is validated and if no chemical is found in the dataframe, the user is notified.
-There is a message letting the user know if a chemical has been found and a prompt to enter the coeffient from the equation or 0 if they entered this formula in error.
+There is a message letting the user know if a chemical has been found and a prompt to enter the coefficient from the equation or 0 if they entered this formula in error.
 ![heroku data entry](assets/screenshots/heroku_entry.png)
 > easily enter chemical quantities and formulas
 > be given hints as to how to properly enter data
 > clear my entries if I make a mistake
 > be notified when I make an improper entry.
-I should not have to restart from the beginning if I make a mistak
+I should not have to restart from the beginning if I make a mistake

 Once the user enters a coefficient, they are given a prompt to enter it as either a product or a reactant.
 ![heroku enter chemical](assets/screenshots/heroku_enter_chemical.png)